yashLadha/postorius/src/postorius/doc/development.rst

     Make sure, you use a fresh mailman.db file.

-Once the core is running, you can record the new cassette file defined in your test case like by running tox with the `record` test env:
+Once the core is running, you can record the new cassette file defined in your test case by running tox with the `record` test env:

 ::